10 Ways to Respond to Dementia Hallucinations in Seniors

 Or if your older adult recently started a new medication, it could be a negative side effect of the drug or an interaction with another medication.
 Immediately report any changes in their behavior to the doctor.

-And if your older adult is having trouble with hearing or vision, that could easily explain them hearing or seeing things that aren’t there.
+If your older adult is having trouble with hearing or vision, that could easily explain why they are hearing or seeing things that aren’t there.

 10. Contact the doctor immediately if their safety or yours is at risk